ct-Open-Source/node-red-pack/README.md

 # ct-Smart-Home
-Docker-environment for Node-Red with MQTT, Zigbee2MQTT, HomeKit and Bluetooth-LE-Support
+Docker-environment for Node-Red with MQTT

 ## Containers